rigr/PedalinoMini/README.md

 To select a different mode:

-- Press and release EN button (POWER button on TTGO T-Eight) and immediately after press and hold BOOT button (CENTER button on TTGO T-Eight)
+- Press and release the EN button (POWER button on TTGO T-Eight) and immediately after that press and hold the BOOT button (CENTER button on TTGO T-Eight)
-- Follow the istructions on display.
-Keep it pressed until the progress bar reach the end to reset to factory default.
-If you release the button before the progress bar reach the end PedalinoMini™ will start in one of the supported boot mode.
+- Follow the instructions on the display.
+Keep it pressed until the progress bar reaches the end to reset to factory defaults.
+If you release the button before the progress bar reaches the end PedalinoMini™ will start in one of the supported boot mode.

 Mode|Name|USB-MIDI|Legacy MIDI|RTP-MIDI|ipMIDI|BLE MIDI|OSC|Web UI|OTA Firmware Update|HTTP Firmware Update
 :--:|----|:------:|:---------:|:------:|:----:|:------:|:-:|:----:|:-----------------:|:------------------: